 Brands mentioned are trademarks of their respective owners.

-For the temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, strains and sprains.
+For the temporary relief of minor aches and pains of muscles and joints associated with arthritis, strains, and sprains.

-- Do not apply within 1 hour before or after bath, shower, hot tub, sauna or vigorous exercise.
-Warm water, perspiration or open pores can intensify the impact of this product and burning sensation.
+Do not apply within 1 hour before or after bath, shower, hot tub, sauna or vigorous exercise.
+Warm water, perspiration or open pores can intensify the impact of this product and cause a burning sensation.

 When using this product